Royal Park Golf Club: History

 The clubhouse, built on land leased from the Victorian Railways Department from 1906 onwards, was renovated and maintained by club members until 1970 when it was destroyed by fire.
 Permission to rebuild the clubhouse proved difficult with the condition of occupancy offered by the Council being rejected by club members, so after talks with the Keilor Golf Club the club disbanded and the two clubs merged into the Tullamarine Country Club.

 The council took over the running of the course from March 1971, and in the mid-1980s hired Peter Thomson's firm of Golf Course Architects to improve the course layout.

-The Club reformed in 1974 with an 18-hole competition played on Saturdays and a 9-hole competition on Sundays.
+The club re-formed in 1974 with an 18-hole competition played on Saturdays and a 9-hole competition on Sundays.
 This was reversed in 1976 and by 1989 competitions days were Sundays only.
 Members were allowed to use part of the restaurant built by council, to be used as a clubhouse.
 By 2002 a Saturday 9-hole competition was reintroduced and renovations to pro-shop and clubhouse were undertaken by council, including the addition of a verandah.
 Membership numbers at the end of 2002 were close to 80, including juniors and 3 women, one being the first committee member in the hundred-year history of the club.

-The Club celebrated its 100th year in 2003 with a Centenary Weekend of Golf tournament, with Peter Thomson returning to the Club to present prizes to Club winners.
-Peter also wrote the foreword to the book of the Club's history, written by Club member and first female committee member.
+The club celebrated its 100th year in 2003 with a Centenary Weekend of Golf tournament, with Peter Thomson returning to the Club to present prizes to Club winners.
+Peter also wrote the foreword to the book of the club's history, written by Club member and first female committee member.